An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Explainability Analysis

 \section{Explainability Analysis}

-LIME and Transformer Interpret both showed how the fine-tuned DistilBERT model arrives at its prediction on phishing email detection by approximating the model’s behaviour on every word of the email text.
-Lime and Transformer Interpret provided accurate results by answering the “Why” model predicting the selected text is a “Safe Email” or “Phishing Email”.
-Based on the explainability, those explainable techniques generate word attributions by providing positive and negative numbers on each word.
-Those numbers showed which word was more specifically reasonable for the predicted class.
-By using those numbers the explainable model visualizes the whole text by highlighting the words that scored positive and as well as negative on the prediction.
+LIME and Transformers Interpret both demonstrated how the fine-tuned RoBERTa model arrives at its prediction for phishing email detection by approximating the model’s behavior on every word of the email text.
+These explainability methods provided accurate results by answering “Why” the model classifies a selected text as a legitimate or phishing email.
+Based on the explainability, these methods assign positive and negative importance scores to each word, indicating their contribution to the predicted class.
+These scores highlight which word was more specifically reasonable for the predicted class.
+By using those scores, the explainability models visualize the whole text by highlighting the words that scored positive or negative on the prediction.

-For this explainability analysis in LIME explainer, we initialized the number of features (words) 15 for the dimensionality reduction.
-If the number of words of a selected test is very large that time the computational time will increase as well as it increases the dimensionality which also can be a reason why the systems crashed.
-Limiting this number of features makes the explanation process computationally more feasible and provides a clearer and more concise picture of which words in the case of text are influential in the model's prediction for a particular instance.
-Fig.~\ref{fig:LIME_Explanation} shows the model explainability using LIME and Table ~\ref{tbl7} and Table ~\ref{tbl8} show the positive and negative weights associated with words that help users understand phishing email detection.

-Along with LIME, we also examined the model interpretability with similar text by using Transformer Interpret.
-During this interpretation, this Transformer Interpret uses the tokenizer to split the large words into sub-words with the `\#\#' prefix.
-This happens when an unusual or non-vocabulary word is encountered by the model, which breaks it down into smaller sub-words to enable efficient processing.
-Fig.~\ref{fig:Interpret_Explanation} shows Transformer Interpretation for a phishing email and Table ~\ref{tbl9} and Table ~\ref{tbl10} show the word importance, with positive and negative numbers associated with each word for two phishing emails.

-In Fig.~\ref{fig:Interpret_Explanation} the highlighted text with green color shows the word importance to classify the analyzed text as Phishing.
-On the other hand, the red portions showed those words or sub-words that worked against the classified class.
-As we worked with a binary classification task here “True Label" = 1 means "Phishing Email" and when “True Label" = 0 means “Safe Email”.
+Fig.~\ref{fig:LIME_Explanation} shows the LIME-based explanation for two phishing email samples, which the model also classified as phishing.
+The contributions can be seen in context by highlighting keywords in the text instances with the appropriate color.
+To better understand the explanation produced by the LIME explainer, presented bar plots of those phishing email samples by indicating the top 15 words ranked by their contribution to the classification.
+The bar length with weight indicates the strength of each word.
+Furthermore, to make the explanation relevant to the most likely result, we concentrated on the top-predicted label.
+This is especially helpful when the main goal is to comprehend the choice for the most likely class.